hackclub/hackclub/workshops/mad_libs_workshop/README.md

   i = startingIndex+response.Length-1;
 }
 ```
+- This code with go in our if statment beneath the code we just wrote.
 - First, let's print the "word" string to ask what type of word is wanted using [string interpolation](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/tokens/interpolated).
 - Then, let's get the user's response and set it to the "response" string.
 - Now, let's remove the "word" variable from our prompt and insert the user's response.